Wang Jingwei regime: The northern Chinese areas

 The Tongzhou administration (East Ji Anti-Communist Autonomous Administration) was under the commander-in-chief of the Japanese Northern China Area Army until the Yellow River area fell inside the sphere of influence of the Japanese Central China Area Army.
 During this same period the area from middle Zhejiang to Guangdong was administered by the Japanese North China Area Army.
 These small, largely independent fiefdoms had local money and local leaders, and frequently squabbled.

 Wang Jingwei traveled to Tokyo in 1941 for meetings.
-In Tokyo the Reorganized National Government Vice President Zhou Fohai commented to the Asahi Shimbun newspaper that the Japanese establishment was making little progress in the Nanjing area.
+In Tokyo the RNG Vice President Zhou Fohai commented to the Asahi Shimbun newspaper that the Japanese establishment was making little progress in the Nanjing area.
 This quote provoked anger from Kumataro Honda, the Japanese ambassador in Nanjing.
-Zhou Fohai petitioned for total control of China's central provinces by the Reorganized National Government.
+Zhou Fohai petitioned for total control of China's central provinces by the RNG.
 In response, Imperial Japanese Army Lt.
-Gen. Teiichi Suzuki was ordered to provide military guidance to the Reorganized National Government, and so became part of the real power that lay behind Wang's rule.
+Gen. Teiichi Suzuki was ordered to provide military guidance to the RNG, and so became part of the real power that lay behind Wang's rule.

 With the permission of the Japanese Army, a monopolistic economic policy was applied, to the benefit of Japanese zaibatsu and local representatives.
 Though these companies were supposedly treated the same as local Chinese companies by the government, the president of the Yuan legislature in Nanjing, Chen Gongbo, complained that this was untrue to the Kaizō Japanese review.
-The Reorganized National Government of the Republic of China also featured its own embassy in Yokohama, Japan (as did Manchukuo).
+The RNG set up an embassy in Yokohama, Japan (as did Manchukuo).